Special reception needs of vulnerable groups

 Reception of unaccompanied children

 In July 2017, the State Agency for Child Protection and national stakeholders developed SOPs to safeguard unaccompanied migrant and refugee children identified to be present in Bulgaria.
-Although the SOPs for unaccompanied children were endorsed by the National Child Protection Council,[9] the final formal endorsement by the government has not been formally given yet, which makes the developed SOPs for unaccompanied children inapplicable in practice.
-As of 31 December 2022, no progress was achieved in this regard. (see section on Identification).
+Although the SOPs for unaccompanied children were endorsed by the National Child Protection Council,[9] the final formal endorsement by the government has not been formally given up to the moment, which makes the developed SOPs for unaccompanied children inapplicable in practice.
+As of 31 December 2023, no progress was achieved in this regard. (see section on Identification).

 A safe zone for unaccompanied children in the refugee reception centre (RRC) of Sofia at the Voenna Rampa shelter with capacity to accommodate 150 children is available since mid-2019, [10] where children are provided round-the-clock care and support tailored to their needs.
 However, only unaccompanied children originating from Afghanistan, Iran and Pakistan are accommodated in this centre.
 This being said, some Afghan children were also accommodated in other reception centres such as the RRC of Harmanli in 2021.
 A second safe-zone at the RRC Sofia, in the Ovcha Kupel shelter, opened on 20 January 2020 with capacity to accommodate 138 children hosts primarily children originating from Arab speaking countries.
-Both safe-zones are operated by the International Organisation for Migration (IOM) Bulgaria and funded by AMIF, and their operativity was extended until the end of 2022.
+Both safe-zones are operated by the International Organisation for Migration (IOM) Bulgaria and funded by AMIF, and their operativity was extended until the end of 2023.
 Unaccompanied asylum-seeking children in RRC Harmanli continue to be accommodated in mixed dormitories and in many cases in rooms with unrelated adults.
 These children often complain to be deprived of sleep due to noise, gambling or alcohol consumption during the night by the adults accommodated in their rooms, or by being forced to run errands for them such as shopping, laundering or cleaning.
 Many also complain that their food or possessions are often taken by the adults with whom they live together.
-At the end of 2022, the new SAR management[11] and UNICEF agreed on funding for a third safe-zone for unaccompanied children to be open in Harmanli reception centre, which is expected to become operational at the end of 2023 after the completion of the necessary refurbishment and logistics.
+At the end of 2022, the SAR management[11] and UNICEF agreed to cooperate for the opening of a third safe-zone for unaccompanied children in Harmanli reception centre through funding provided by Swiss Federal Service.
+The zone is expected to become operational in March 2024, after the completion of the necessary refurbishment and logistics.

 The LAR provides that unaccompanied children are accommodated in families of relatives, foster families, child shelters of residential type, specialised orphanages or other facilities with special conditions for unaccompanied children.[12]
 In practice, none of these opportunities was used or applied until 2022, when the SAR began to actively search for opportunities to accommodate unaccompanied children in licensed family-type children’s centres (ЦНСТ).
 During the procedure such efforts were undertaken with regard mainly to minor asylum-seeking children, children with special needs or such identified as being at increased risk of trafficking or harm.
-After the recognition these efforts targeted all unaccompanied children, excluding those in family reunification procedures, whom were allowed to wait the reunification with their parents or other family members in SAR reception centres.[13]
-As a result of this positive practice, a total of 26 unaccompanied children were accommodated during the course of the year in specialized childcare centres, of whom 2 were asylum seeking children and 24 children granted international protection.
+After the recognition these efforts targeted all unaccompanied children, excluding those in family reunification procedures, who were allowed to wait the reunification with their parents or other family members in SAR reception centres.[13]
+As a result of this positive practice, a total of 43 unaccompanied children were accommodated during the course of the year in specialized childcare centres, of whom 2 were asylum seeking children and 41 children granted international protection.
+Altogether eleven licensed childcare centres have engaged in this practice in localities across the country, namely in Sofia, Burgas, Vidin, Ruse, Kardzhali, Novo Selo and Zvanichevo.
+At the same time, the lack of specialized training of the childcare centre’s staff to work with unaccompanied children seeking or granted protection should be acknowledged and taken into account as well as the lack of secured interpretation at least for the initial period of accommodation and adjustment.
 Altogether ten licensed childcare centres have engaged in this practice in localities across the country, namely in Sofia, Burgas, Vidin, Ruse, Kardzhali, Novo Selo and Zvanichevo.
 At the same time the lack of specialized training of the childcare centre’s staff to work with unaccompanied children seeking or granted protection should be acknowledged and taken into account.

 At the end of 2017, the EEA Grants secured considerable funding for the State Agency for Child Protection as well as for the Bulgarian Red Cross to jointly establish and run an Interim Care Centre for unaccompanied children, proposed and endorsed by UNICEF and UNHCR.
 As far as until 31 December 2021 this centre was not established the donor withdrew the funding.